Ramneek82810/Nim-AI/README.md

-# 🎮Nim Game AI with Q-Learning 🤖
+# 🎮 Nim Game AI with Q-Learning 🤖

 Welcome to the Nim Game AI project!
 This repository showcases an AI powered by Q-learning for the classic Nim game.
 The AI learns optimal strategies through self-play and allows you to challenge it for an exciting gaming experience!